singh-man/books/crackingTheCoding/17_hard.md

 7       maxSum = max(runningMaxSum, maxSum)
 8   return maxSum
 ```
-Now the question is, how do we efficiently find the "best" co1Start and colEnd?
+Now the question is, how do we efficiently find the "best" colStart and colEnd?

 Picture a submatrix: